matomo-org/developer-documentation/docs/5.x/generated/Piwik/SiteContentDetector.md

 -  It accepts the following parameter(s):
     - `$detectContent` (`array`) &mdash;
-       Array of content type for which to check, defaults to all, limiting this list will speed up the detection check
+       Array of content type for which to check, defaults to all, limiting this list will speed up the detection check.
+Allowed values are: * empty array - to run all detections * an array containing ids of detections, e.g. Wordpress::getId() or any of the type constants, e.g. SiteContentDetectionAbstract::TYPE_TRACKER
     - `$idSite` (`int`|`null`) &mdash;
        Override the site ID, will use the site from the current request if null
     - `$siteResponse` (`array`|`null`) &mdash;